 Calibration of one side of your headphones has been completed with the following steps.

-Now you need to play your favorite song through these headphones to determine whether there is a change in the sound coming from the side of the headphones that was calibrated during the process.
+Now you need to play your favorite song through these headphones to determine whether there is a change in the sound coming from the side of the headphones that were calibrated during the process.

 If you feel that the process is right and the sound is better.
 You can also do this complete procedure of six steps to the other side of the headphones.